Sage-Bionetworks/genie-bpc-pipeline/CONTRIBUTING.md

 # genie-bpc-pipeline: Contributing Guidelines

+## Getting started
+1. [Clone the repository](https://help.github.com/articles/cloning-a-repository/) to your local machine so you can begin making changes.
+2. On your local machine make sure you have the latest version of the `develop` branch:

+    ```
+    git checkout develop
+    git pull origin develop
+    ```
+3. Create a feature branch off the `develop` branch and work on it.
+The branch should be named the same as the JIRA issue you are working on in **lowercase** (e.g., `gen-1234-{feature-here}`).
+Make sure the branch name as informative as possible.
+    ```
+    git checkout develop
+    git checkout -b gen-1234-{feature-here}
+    ```
+4. Once you have made your additions or changes, make sure you write tests and run the [comparison scripts](https://github.com/Sage-Bionetworks/Genie_processing/blob/create_generalized_comparison_script/utility_scripts/compare_between_two_synapse_entities.py) to ensure changes are expected.
+5. At this point, you have only created the branch locally, you need to push this to your fork on GitHub.

+    ```
+    git add your file
+    git commit -m"your commit information"
+    git push --set-upstream origin SYNPY-1234-{feature-here}
+    ```
+6. Create a pull request from the feature branch to the develop branch.
+An Github action will be triggered to create a docker image for the branch, you can check it [here](https://github.com/Sage-Bionetworks/genie-bpc-pipeline/pkgs/container/genie-bpc-pipeline).

 ## Nextflow Pipeline contribution

 Here is how to contribute to the nextflow workflow of the genie-bpc-pipeline